 Diamond Carat is the most visual of the 4 C’s of diamonds.
 Carat is a weight measure for a diamond that is globally recognized.
 Not to be confused with karat (a measure of gold purity), a 1.00 carat or ct diamond weighs 0.20 grams.
 Contrary to popular belief, the carat is not the size of the diamond.
-The size of a diamond is measured in millimeters by length and width.
+The size of a diamond is measured in millimeters by length and width or in other words the diameter of the diamond.
 It typically takes about 250 tons of rock mining to produce just 1.00ct of diamond.
 That is why diamonds are rare and expensive.
 Diamonds come in a variety of shapes and carat weights.
 A diamond cutter’s highest priority is to maximize carat weight of a diamond.
 The larger the diamond, the rarer and therefore more expensive it is.
 Diamonds are weighed with carat/gram scales very precisely to the 0.01ct.
+This measurement for diamond weight is universal and is used by countries around the world.
+It is also apoint of reference in when lookin at the certificate of any diamond regardless of which institution certifies the diamond.

 Carat Price Effect